MrMentrix/iu-ai-specialist/README.md

 ### Sarcasm Analysis Preparations
 First, the data was cleaned in `sarcasm_cleaning.py`, by simply removing all missing values.
 Since checking for any semantic errors would require tons of manual work, this step was skipped.
 Both the original `sarcasm_train.csv` and `sarcasm_test.csv` were concatenated into `sarcasm_cleaned.csv`, to enable any test-train-ratio during the validation process.
 To ensure reproducability, a seed of `42` was chosen for both numpy and tensorflow, as it may give the answer to everything.

-To store all data during the training process and iteration, all sarcasm models were stored in the `sarcasm-models` folder.
+To store multiple model architectures for later comparison, all sarcasm models were stored in the `sarcasm-models` folder.
+The current model architecture configuration can be viewed in `sarcarsm_training.py`.

-### Sarcasm Analysis Machine Learning Model
-After several iterations, a model with the following architecture was chosen:
-First, an embedding layer converts the text data into dense vector representations.
-Two Bidirectional layers will then process the input and store information in Long Short-Term Memory.
-A dropout layer then randomly removes inputs (sets them to 0) to avoid overfitting, before the all values are given to a dense layer, which is repeated once.

-With this architecture, all relevant information should be captured while overfitting is being avoided.

 # Emotion Model